Limenius/symfony-react-sandbox/README.md

 This is vital for some applications for SEO purposes, but also is great for quick page-loads and to provide the content to users with JavaScript disabled (if there is any left, but it is a nice-to-have).

+You can configure ReactBundle to have server-side, client-side or both.
+See the bundle documentation for more information.

 Walkthrough
 ===========